biometrixtech/plans/documentation/api_demo.md

 This endpoint can be called to request a __Movement Prep__ modality which includes 2-5-10+ minutes of foam rolling, static stretching, active stretching, dynamic flexibility, and/or isolated activation based on the athlete’s needs.

+Generating a Movement Prep modality requires the following data elements:
+ * Local date time
+ * Planned workout

-Generating a Movement Prep modality only requires the local date time of the athlete.
-However, there are other optional elements that when included, provide enhanced personalization to the athlete's needs:
+However, there's another optional element that when included, provides enhanced personalization to the athlete's needs:
 * Today's Symptoms
-* Planned Workout

-One or both of these optional elements may be included.
-The inclusion of each impacts the Movement Prep modality returned.
+The inclusion of the optional element impacts the Movement Prep modality returned.

 ### Basic Case

-Requesting a Movement Prep modality only requires the local date time of the athlete.
+Requesting a Movement Prep modality requires the local date time of the athlete and at least one planned session.

+Planned sessions may be reported using one of two formats:

+* Use the __Detailed Session__ (`session_type: 7`) format for workouts for which you have detailed content.
+Most workouts completed in your service to the end user should use this format.
+* Use the __Simple Session__  (`session_type: 6`) format for workouts for which you do not have detailed workout content but that is useful to consider as training loads that should affect the Recovery Plan (i.e. workouts you access through HealthKit, Google Fit, Samsung Fit or that are completed in your service with a low resolution of information)

+This will generate a Movement Prep modality that takes into consideration the planned workout(s) and user's history.
 This case is illustrated below.

 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/movement_prep/{User UUID}`.
 The request method __must__ be `POST`.